Ice Program FAQ

 How do I apply?

 Fill out an online application (available November 10).
-Come to the first lecture and take a prerequisite skills test.
-After the first lecture, we will review all of the applications and skills test results.
+Come to the first meeting and take a prerequisite skills test.
+After the first meeting, we will review all of the applications and skills test results.
 By late December (usually before Christmas) you will learn if you have been accepted via email.
 Once you have received your acceptance, payment is required to confirm your spot.

 Can I send you a paper application instead?